Shared and environment caches

 - LookupCache policy: No value is retrieved from the cache.

-- ResponseCache policy: The actual response from the target is returned to the client, and the entry is stored in cache until it expires or is invalidated.
+- ResponseCache policy: Edge returns the actual response from the target to the client and stores the entry in cache until it expires or is invalidated.

 - When a policy updates or invalidates an existing